The 2025 MAPGA Award Nomination window will open in the Summer of 2025. Please be on the lookout for an announcement in Section communications.

 Joy Bonhurst, PGA, LPGA | Blue Mash Golf Course | Laytonsville, MD

-Joy Bonhurst, PGA/LPGA, Teaching Professional at Blue Mash Golf Course in Laytonsville, Md., and Owner of Joyland Golf Studio, has been awarded the 2024 Middle Atlantic PGA (MAPGA) President’s Award by MAPGA President, Lynne Hunter.
-This award recognizes an individual who has been working “under the radar” to improve our game, our industry, and our Association.
-Bonhurst’s recognition stems from her endless support of the Section, her fellow PGA professionals, and the advancement of the game of golf.
+The MAPGA President, Lynne Hunter, personally selects this President’s Award winner to recognize an individual who has been working “under the radar,” to improve our game, our industry, and our Association.
+Ms. Hunter has identified Joy Bonhurst, PGA, LPGA for her endless support of the Section, her fellow PGA professionals, and the advancement of the game of golf.

 The Professional of the Year Award is the highest honor paid to a PGA Professional.
 Overall performance as a PGA Professional, level of service to the MAPGA and to the Association, leadership ability, promotion of the game of golf, image as a PGA Professional and ability to inspire fellow PGA Professionals are some of the criteria considered for this award.